matrix-org/matrix-spec-proposals/proposals/4162-otk-reset.md

 ### Rationale

-The primary motiviation of this endpoint is to provide a way for a client and server to resync OTKs.
+The primary motivation of this endpoint is to provide a way for a client and server to resync OTKs.
 To do this, a client would call `/keys/reset` with `all: true` to delete all OTKs on the server.
 Once this 200 OKs, the client is then safe to perform `/keys/upload` with a fresh set of OTKs.
 This functionality is particularly important for existing clients who currently have desynced OTKs.

-A secondary motiviation of this endpoint is to provide a way for clients to tell servers to delete OTKs which the client has decided to delete (e.g due to low disk space).
+A secondary motivation of this endpoint is to provide a way for clients to tell servers to delete OTKs which the client has decided to delete (e.g due to low disk space).
 To do this, a client would call `/keys/reset` with `key_ids: [ the, keys, being, deleted, from, the, client ]`.
 Once this 200 OKs, the client is then safe to perform the deletion.

 The introduction of a dedicated endpoint, as opposed to allowing OTKs to replace each other when performing `/keys/upload`, is to make it an explicit decision for clients to reset OTKs.
 This removes the risk of hiding client bugs, as the client will only know of the desync when `/keys/upload` returns an HTTP 400.

-Finally, the motiviation to change `/keys/claim` allows clients to detect and delete in-flight OTKs.
+Finally, the motivation to change `/keys/claim` allows clients to detect and delete in-flight OTKs.
 They can do this by performing the following:
 - Upload OTKs A,B,C,D.
 - 2 users claim OTKs for this device.
 The server MUST return A then B.
 - Client receives an encrypted message encrypted with B.